ducarme/springable/docs/getting_started.md

 To start a simulation, we first create the file that will describe the spring model we want to simulate.
-To do that, we create a simple [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), (a text file saved with extension *.csv*), that looks like this for example:
+To do that, we create a simple [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), (a text file saved with extension *.csv*), that looks like this for example.

 ```csv title="my_spring_model.csv"
 PARAMETERS
 stiffness, 1.0